francescaale/Resolve-IT-Website/README.md

 # Resolve-IT-Website

-This is a group project given us by Vision West Nottinghamshire College's Resolve IT Department.
+This is a group project given to us by Vision West Nottinghamshire College's Resolve IT Department.
 It provides IT support and services to students in need.

 Features:
 - Home Section: Welcome message and call-to-action for service offers.